EllenMengqiXu/Exercise/README.md

 2. alice.py shows how to count words frequency of txt file and print out csv file.
 3. pymysql hows how to use python to CURD mysql.
 * prerequsite:

-1). pip install pymysql
+ - pip install pymysql

+ - MAMP/WAMP

+* steps:

-2).
-MAMP/WAMP --> phpmyadmin to create database
+ - phpmyadmin to create database

+ - write code in sublime refererence

 to be continued...